BiocomputeLab/paraSBOLv/README.md

 # paraSBOLv

 A lightweight Python library designed to simplify the rendering of highly-customisable SBOL Visual glyphs and diagrams.
-To do this, `paraSBOLv` uses the Parametric Scalable Vector Graphic (SVG) format to enable the encoding of shape geometry and allowed parametric variations on this.
-The best way to learn how to use `paraSBOLv` is to dive into our [`gallery`](./gallery/) of examples.
+To do this, `paraSBOLv` uses the [Parametric Scalable Vector Graphic (pSVG)](https://parametric-svg.js.org) format to enable the encoding of the shape geometry and allowed parametric variations for each glyph.
+The best way to learn how to use `paraSBOLv` is to dive into our [`gallery`](./gallery/) of examples which cover most of the capabilities present.
+In addition, all functions and classes are extensively documented in code to allow usage to be easily inferred.

+## Relation to DNAplotlib

+We are regularly asked about the relationship of `parasbolv` and another genetic design visualisation tool we have developed called [`dnaplotlib`](http://www.dnaplotlib.org).
+The major difference between the two packages is that `parasbolv` is designed to be light-weight, include minimal additional functionality, and be tailored to tool developers to provide them with low level access to the rendering of SBOL Visual glyphs and interactions.
+In contrast, `dnaplotlib` is designed to provide a much fuller and wider range of functionalities to both developers and non-computational users.

+As a note, `dnaplotlib` version 2.0, which is currently under development, will completely replace its legacy rendering pipeline with `paraSBOLv`.
+This will not only simplify maintenance, but also allow access to new glyphs ratified by the SBOL community as they become available.

 ## Dependancies

 `paraSBOLv` does not require any other dependancies when installed.
-However, internally it does make use of the [`svgpath2mpl`](https://github.com/nvictus/svgpath2mpl) library to handle the generation of [`matplotlib`](https://matplotlib.org) compatible paths from an SVG path string.
-Do check this out if you'd like to know more about using SVG with [`matplotlib`](https://matplotlib.org).
+However, internally it does make use of the [`svgpath2mpl`](https://github.com/nvictus/svgpath2mpl) package to handle the generation of `matplotlib` compatible paths from an SVG path string.
+Do check this package out if you'd like to know more about using SVG with `matplotlib`.

 ## Support

-If you use this tool to create diagrams or as a basis for new software please cite the following paper that provides an overview of the tool and possible use cases.
-Without citations the support of this tool become difficult.
+If you use this tool to create diagrams or as a basis for new software please cite the following paper.
+Without citations that demonstrate use, the support of this tool becomes difficult.

-`Clark C., Scott-Brown J. & Gorochowski T.E. "paraSBOLv: a foundation for building standard-compliant genetic design visualisation tools" (in prep.)`
+`Clark C., Scott-Brown J. & Gorochowski T.E. "paraSBOLv: a foundation for standard-compliant genetic design visualisation tools" (in prep.)`